How to use the LG 2019 PQ Curve Upload Template for DeviceControl Interface with LG 2019 OLED TV's.

 When Dynamic Tone Mapping is enabled 'On', the HDR10 tone-mapping curve will be dynamically generated after analysis of signal peak and histogram information on a frame by frame basis.

 When Dynamic Tone Mapping is disabled 'Off', the LG TV will use the default 'factory' HDR10 tone curve parameters (Peak Luminance, 3x Tone Curve Metadata Point and 3x Roll-Off Point) and will determinate the PQ Luminance of content based to the HDR10 compliant stream static metadata info (SMPTE ST.2086, MaxFALL and MaxCLL) as follows:

-LG 2019 OLED TV's PQ Curve Upload Template is providing a DDC interface to configure and upload these 7 tone mapping engine calculation parameters data to the TV, to match the actual measured (calibrated) peak luminance of your display and adjust the roll-off point for 3 different user-specified mastering display peak value (Maximum Display Luminance) HDR10 ST.2086 static metadata of your HDR10 content.
+LG 2019 OLED TV's PQ Curve Upload Template is providing a GUI (Graphical User Interface) to configure and upload these 7 tone-mapping engine calculation parameters data values to the TV, to match the actual measured (calibrated) peak luminance of your display; for the tone-mapping calculations to be more accurate and also to adjust the roll-off point for 3 different user-specified mastering display peak values (Maximum Display Luminance of HDR10 ST.2086 static metadata) of your HDR10 content.

-The Peak Luminance parameter is the most important setting for the proper tone-mapping calculations.
+The Peak Luminance parameter is the most important setting for the proper tone-mapping engine calculations.

 HDR10 Tone Mapping default 'factory' parameters values

 Roll-Off Point 1:

 Metadata Point 2: